Life's a Bitch (song)

-"Life's a Bitch" is a song by American rapper Nas, released by Columbia Records on April 19, 1994 as the third single from his debut studio album, Illmatic (1994).
-Issued as a 12" single, it features guest vocals from AZ and a cornet performance from Nas' father Olu Dara.
+"Life's a Bitch" is a song by American rapper Nas, released by Columbia Records on April 19, 1994.
+It is the third single from his debut studio album, Illmatic (1994).
+Issued as a 12" single, it features guest vocals from AZ and a cornet performance from Nas' father, Olu Dara.
+The song has been sampled in other hip hop songs, including "YSIV" by Logic (2018), "Keep It Real" by Miilkbone (1995), and "Carry On" by Statik Selektah featuring Joey Bada$$ (2014).

+Songwriting and origins

-The song's producer, L.E.S., sampled the songs "Yearning for Your Love" by the Gap Band and "Black Frost" by Grover Washington, Jr. for its instrumental.
-AZ's verse was the first of his to be recorded in his career.
-"Life's a Bitch" has been sampled in other hip hop songs on several occasions, including the singles "YSIV" by Logic (2018), "Keep It Real" by Miilkbone (1995), and "Carry On" by Statik Selektah featuring Joey Bada$$ (2014).
+The song's producer, L.E.S., sampled the songs "Yearning for Your Love" by the Gap Band and "Black Frost" by Grover Washington, Jr. for the song's instrumental.

-Music

-Olu Dara's cornet work was the first on-wax collaboration with his son.
-"Jungle Jay" and "Dance" eventually followed, as did the 2004 single "Bridging the Gap".
-According to Nas:
+Nas mentioned about his father's cornet work:

 "I asked my dad to play on the end of it — I told him to play whatever comes to mind when he thinks of me as a kid.
 I think he's really proud to see me coming up and really taking my life serious and doing what I want."

-Lyricism

-Nas's verse discusses how he is happy to be alive at 20 years old, his rough childhood, consisting of "robbing foreigners" of their green cards, and selling crack.
-However, the tone of his words suggest that he is reflecting rather than glorifying his deeds, and now has a more positive outlook on life.

-Thematic continuation
+References in music

-The song's title and concept was later mentioned in Nas' verse on the collaboration track "Affirmative Action" off his 1996 album It Was Written in which Nas raps "Life's a bitch but god-forbid the bitch divorce me".
-This track also featured AZ along with fellow Queensbridge rapper Cormega, Park Slope and Brooklyn rapper Foxy Brown.
+The song's title and concept were later referenced in Nas' collaboration track "Affirmative Action" off his 1996 album It Was Written, where Nas raps "Life's a bitch but god-forbid the bitch divorce me".

-In popular culture
+References in film

-In the 2009 film Fish Tank by Andrea Arnold, the song is played in one of the final scenes, bringing thematic closure to the narrative.
-It is also played as the closing credits roll.
+In the 2009 film Fish Tank by Andrea Arnold, the song is played in one of the final scenes.
+It is also played during the closing credits.